miketropi/worry-proof-backup/readme.txt

 = Demo Content Import Solution =
 WP Backup provides a developer-friendly way to package and import demo content, making it ideal for theme and plugin authors who want to offer a quick start for their users.

+= ⚠️ PHP 8.0 or Higher Required – Why? =

+Worry Proof Backup is built with modern techniques to ensure your data restores safely, quickly, and reliably—even when working with large backup files.

+We require PHP 8.0 or higher for the following reasons:

+== 🚀 1.
+Superior Performance ==
+PHP 8 introduces Just-In-Time (JIT) compilation, which significantly speeds up operations like:
+* Extracting ZIP archives with tens of thousands of files
+* Reading and writing large file contents in memory
+* Fast, stable looping over file lists

+== 🔒 2.
+Improved Stability and Accuracy ==
+In PHP 7, some built-in functions like `stream_get_contents()` can behave inconsistently with large files or streams.
+PHP 8 provides:
+* More reliable file extraction
+* Fewer write failures and timeouts
+* Better handling of memory streams

+== 🧠 3.
+Better File System Handling ==
+Our plugin supports restoring entire folders with thousands of files, which demands fast and reliable filesystem operations—something PHP 8 handles far better than PHP 7.

+---

+= 💡 Still Using PHP 7? =
+We strongly recommend upgrading to PHP 8.0+ for optimal compatibility, performance, and security—not just for this plugin, but for your entire WordPress site.

+Most hosting providers support PHP 8—feel free to reach out to your hosting support team and ask for an upgrade.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/wp-backup` directory, or install via the WordPress Plugins screen.